Andres9890/iadrive/README.md

 [![License Button]][License Link]
 [![PyPI Button]][PyPI Link]

-IAdrive is A tool for archiving google drive files/folders and uploading them to the [Internet Archive](https://archive.org/), it downloads the google drive's content, makes the metadata, and then uploads to IA
+IAdrive is a tool for archiving Google Drive files/folders and Google Docs/Sheets/Slides and uploading them to the [Internet Archive](https://archive.org/), It downloads the content, creates appropriate metadata, and uploads to IA with preservation of folder structure

-- this project is heavily based of off [tubeup](https://github.com/bibanon/tubeup) by bibanon, credits to them
+- This project is heavily based off [tubeup](https://github.com/bibanon/tubeup) by bibanon, credits to them

 ## Features

-- Downloads files and/or folders from Google Drive using [gdown](https://github.com/wkentaro/gdown)
+- **Google Drive Support**: Downloads files and/or folders from Google Drive using [gdown](https://github.com/wkentaro/gdown)
+- **Google Docs Integration**: Directly exports Google Docs, Sheets, and Slides in multiple formats
+- **Multiple Format Export**: For Google Docs, automatically exports in all available formats (PDF, DOCX, TXT, HTML, etc)
 - Preserves folder structure when uploading (can be disabled with `--disable-slash-files`)
 - Extract file modification dates to determine the creation date for the item
 - Pass custom metadata to Archive.org using `--metadata=<key:value>`